each/draft-aname/draft-ietf-dnsop-aname.md

     the common core functionality of existing proprietary ANAME-like facilities.

-  * The zone maintenance mechanism described in (#primary) behaves as if DNS UPDATE [@!RFC2136] were being used to keep an ANAME's sibling address records in sync with the ANAME target; this allows it to interoperate with existing DNSSEC signers, secondary servers, and resolvers.
+  * The zone maintenance mechanism described in (#primary) keeps the ANAME's sibling address records in sync with the ANAME target.

 This definition is enough to be useful by itself.
 However, it can be less than optimal in certain situations: for instance, when the ANAME target uses